 In addition, I have authored three internationally published books on jazz piano.
 Also, I currently have an extensive online jazz piano course, JazzSkills for Piano.

 My personal lessons are $65 for a 45 minute lesson.
+All lessons are on internet.

 I love teaching and have been teaching for 45 years.